Vethanathan/-She-the-Force-Hack-for-Sustainability-with-Tech-Solutions-/README.md

 # -She-the-Force-Hack-for-Sustainability-with-Tech-Solutions-

 # Contents
   What's the problem?
   How can technology help?
-he idea
+  The idea

 # What's the problem?